JMikeJacob/marketplacer-api/README.md

 CLI application for a simple checkout system using Node.js

+## Prerequisites

+Node.js should be installed in your system.

+Link to setup guide: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 ## Installation

 Run npm install in the root directory to install dependencies